 The Board of Directors is responsible for the ongoing assessment of its directors.
 The independent directors evaluate the overall performance of the Board of Directors and individual directors.
 The Chair of the Board is responsible for ensuring good Board member diversity and chemistry.

-The Board of Directors has recently established a program under which questionnaires are issued to the directors annually to assess the effectiveness of the Board of Directors, its committees and the directors.
-The results are compiled for presentation to the Board of Directors for discussion and action, as required.
+The Board of Directors is in the process of establishing a program whereby questionnaires will be issued to the directors annually to assess the effectiveness of the Board, its committees and the individual directors.
+The results will be compiled for presentation to the Board of Directors for discussion and action, as required.